Download a printable copy of the Centura Health Privacy Practices.

 Disclosure for fundraising purposes

-We may use your name, address, age, date of birth, gender, dates of service, department of service, treating physician, outcome information, and health insurance status:
+We may use your name, address, age, date of birth, gender, dates of service, other contact information, department of service, treating physician/provider, outcome information, and health insurance status:

 - To raise funds for Centura Health or one of our facilities